MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

 Very important notes:
 1. The winding cores must be oriented such that the iron cores are exactly aligned with the gaps between the commutator segments.
-Think of it this way:  When the iron cores are pointing directly and their stator magnets, the electromagnets need to be in a neutral or unpowered position between one polarity and the other.
+Think of it this way:  When the iron cores are pointing directly at their stator magnets, the electromagnets need to be in a neutral or unpowered position between one polarity and the other.
 2. The commutator segments need to be placed in the correct sequence of recesses that depends on your design:
    1. __Two-stator two-coil__:  The two commutator segments may be placed in either of the rotor recesses.
 The only